zowe/docs-site/docs/extend/extend-apiml/onboard-an-existing-java-jersey-rest-api-service.md

     * **mfaas.discovery.serviceId**

          This parameter specifies the service instance identifier to register in the API ML installation.
-The service ID is used in the URL for routing to the API service through the gateway.
+The service ID is used in the URL for routing to the API service through the Gateway.
 The service ID uniquely identifies instances of a microservice in the API ML.
 The system administrator at the customer site defines this parameter.

         **Important!**  Ensure that the service ID is set properly with the following considerations: